1 Nature is maximally efficient

 Jason Hise's animations are shown and strands are mentioned in this PBS television program, from 8:48 onwards (2021).

-C. Schiller, Testing a conjecture on the origin of space, gravity and mass, preprint (2021).
+C. Schiller, Testing a conjecture on the origin of space, gravity and mass, Indian Journal of Physics (2021).
 Download here.

 Bibliographic references about the quantum of action